telerik/blazor-docs/components/pager/overview.md

 ### Two-way Binding

-You can use two-way binding for the `Page` parameter so it can respond to changes from other element, and to also update other elements.
+The `Page` parameter supports two-way binding so it can respond to changes from other element, and to also update other elements.
 This is the most straightforward use of the component.
 As an alternative, use the `PageChanged` event to implement additional logic when paging the data, such as [loading it on demand](#load-on-demand).

 ````CSHTML
 @*This example showcases how the Pager reacts when the page is selected from an outside input.*@